 Please share Sparrowfare if you know someone who would enjoy this post.
 Subscribe here to receive my newsletter with post updates and you’ll receive Reads that Feed: a Booklover’s Planner and Flight Fuel: An Eclectic Playlist of Hope in your inbox today!

-Several years ago, a conversation between Ken Myers and Dana Goia on Issue 135 of The Mars Hill Audio Journal prompted me to renew my acquaintance with Hopkins, whom I’ve loved since college.
-Goia’s introduction to this small collection not only summarizes Hopkins’ life, but increases the reader’s understanding of his unique poetic technique.
+Several years ago, a conversation between Ken Myers and Dana Gioia on Issue 135 of The Mars Hill Audio Journal prompted me to renew my acquaintance with Hopkins, whom I’ve loved since college.
+Gioia’s introduction to this small collection not only summarizes Hopkins’ life, but increases the reader’s understanding of his unique poetic technique.

 See The Mars Hill Audio Journal: Where All Things Considered Meets God for more on why I love everything about this wonderland of cultural contemplation.
 Download the app for free and get a taste of its rich offerings on the Friday Feature.
 My lastest must-read discovered while listening: The Joyful Mystery: Field Notes Toward a Green Thomism by Christopher J. Thompson.
 With a title like that (and a kingfisher on the cover) I wasn’t surprised that Dr. Thomposon quotes Hopkins more than once in his two-part conversation with Ken Myers.
 For now it’s still available on the app.